clsololeveling/solo-leveling-season-3/README.md

 > [!IMPORTANT]
 >
-> 1. The content that TeTo provides is not ours, nor is it hosted by us Solo Leveling Season 3.
+> 1. The content that Solo Leveling Season 3 provides is not ours, nor is it hosted by us Solo Leveling Season 3.
 These belong to their respective owners.
-TeTo does not host any media files.
+Solo Leveling Season 3 does not host any media files.
 We provide links to content available on third-party platforms.